eacton/CAGEF/Lesson_4/Lesson_4.md

 </div>

-Come up with a regex expression that would replace all tags, urls, punctuation and numbers at once.
+Create a regex expression that would replace all tags, urls, punctuation and numbers at once.
 Read in the tweets data frame again and save under a different name.
 Test your expression.
 Did it work as you expected?

 </br>